-- Password removal policy. - Display quality statement.
+- Password removal policy.

+- Display quality statement.

+- Service notes and obsolete repair parts.

 Password Removal Policy

 If the user forgets the system password, the user calls Technical Support to determine the proper removal procedure.
 For the OmniBook 3000, this may require sending the unit to a Hewlett-Packard repair center.